Your birthday is when it’s all about you – unless you live in Germany. Celebrate in style with these German birthday traditions.

 7. Have an awesome time

-German beer, cake, no homework and friends who can be tricked into making out with you?
+German beer, cake, no homework and friends you can trick into making out with you?
 Sounds pretty fantastic.
-As the 94-year-old man who busted out of a Munich hospital to head to a beer hall on his Geburtstag could tell you, Germans are serious about birthdays.
+As the 94-year-old man who busted out of a German hospital to head to a beer hall on his Geburtstag could tell you, Germans are serious about birthdays.